sarahellisfox/QuotesOnDev/README.md

-# Quotes on Dev - Custon Wordpress Theme
+# Quotes on Dev - Custom Wordpress Theme

 ## About This Project